christiansheridan/InstructorsStudentClassroom/README.md

 ### Part 9.1 - Create `ZipCodeWilmington` Class
 * Create a `ZipCodeWilmington` singleton.
 	* The class should declare a field that references the instance of `Students` called `students`.
-	* The class should declare a field that references the instance of `Instructors` called `instructors`.
+	* The class should declare a field that references the instance of `io.zipcoder.interfaces.Interfaces.Instructors` called `instructors`.
 	* The class should define a method `hostLecture` which makes use of a `Teacher teacher, double numberOfHours` parameter to host a `lecture` to the composite `people` field in the `students` reference.
 	* The class should define a method `hostLecture` which makes use of a `long id, double numberOfHours` parameter to identify a respective `Instructor` to host a `lecture` to the composite `people` field in the `cohort` reference.